-- Construction of temporary cofferdams, if required, and installation of HDD ducts at landfall. - Route clearance including a pre-installation survey and grapnel run. - Jet plow installation trial. - Installation and simultaneous jetting of cable. - Pull-in of the cables through HDD ducts into jointing/transition vaults. - Cable pull-in at the OSS. - Post-lay burial and mattressing, if needed.
+- Insertion of gravity cells, if required, and installation of HDD ducts at landfall. - Route clearance including a pre-installation survey and grapnel run. - Jet plow installation trial. - Installation and simultaneous jetting of cable. - Pull-in of the cables through HDD ducts into jointing/transition vaults. - Cable pull-in at the OSS.

+• Post-lay burial and mattressing, if needed.